NEW COVID-19 Updates

 For the safety and wellbeing of all, a CUMC COVID-19 Planning and Response Team has been assembled to help us prevent the spread of the infection of this virus and others.
 This team has been actively involved in researching and adopting mitigation practices and facility re-opening plans to help keep the church healthy.
 We will continue to closely monitor the situation and be in regular communication with you.

-As always, we will be livestreaming our Sunday worship services and we hope you will join us online!
+Should you not want to come to in-person worship, we will be livestreaming our Sunday worship services and we hope you will join us online!
 To watch the service live, go to our home page and click on “watch live.”
 To watch the service at a different time throughout the week, go to the home page and scroll down to the current sermon series graphic.
 Click on “watch.”

 Lastly, there are individuals and families experiencing financial challenges or struggles right now.
-If you are one of those people/households needing assistance, please let Pastor Carrie know.
+If you are one of those people/households needing assistance, please let Pastor Ralph know.
 We want to help you however we can.

 Should you/your household feel compelled to help those who are struggling, please consider making a financial donation or mailing a Target, Aldi, Walmart or Cub Foods gift cards to the church.
 You can also help by volunteering to run essential errands for someone or even drive them to a medical appointment.
 Thank you in advance for your generosity!

 We are living in a scary and seemingly unprecedented time, but we also know that God is faithful, and God will provide.
 As Isaiah 43:19 says, “I will make a way in the wilderness and rivers in the desert.”
 Together, we can be a calming presence in our community because we are a people of hope!
 We believe in the resurrection, that life triumphs over death and that hope wins out over fear.

 Please don't hesitate to let Pastor Carrie know if you have any questions or concerns.
 She is here to support you, your families, your ministries and your spiritual growth however possible.
 In the meantime, know that you are held in prayer.